The views expressed by the host on this program, documented to be almost always right, 99.8% of the time.

 I should have mentioned this on Monday.

-How many of you saw Homeland Sunday night?
+How many of you saw Homeland Sunday Night?

 The season premiere.

-Put the war on terror against militant Islam in the best perspective it has ever been stated.
+Season premiere of Homeland in one short video exchange put the war on terror against militant Islam in the best perspective it has ever been stated.

 The character Peter Quinn did it.